apache/incubator-brooklyn/docs/guide/start/running.md

 This guide will walk you through deploying an example 3-tier web application to a public cloud, and demonstrate the autoscaling capabilities of the Brooklyn platform.

+An overview of core [Brooklyn concepts](./concept-quickstart.html) is available for reference.

 This tutorial assumes that you are using Linux or Mac OS X.

 ## Install Apache Brooklyn